 Back

-Low back pain service utilization and costs: association with number of visits of chiropractic manipulation, active care, or manual therapy.
+Low back pain service utilization and costs: association with number of visits of chiropractic manipulation, active care, manual therapy or acupuncture.
 A retrospective cohort study

 Elton, D.; Zhang, M.